Letractively/uliweb/trunk/apps/Documents/files/installation.rst

 * Python 2.4+
 * setuptools (There's a bug in version less than 0.6c8 which will cause installation failed.)
 * wsgiref (Required if you use Python 2.4.
 It's shipped within Python 2.5+.)
+* PIL (If you want to process image, used by form module and upload app)

 .. note::